brightway-lca/brightway-documentation/source/content/introduction/introduction.md

 Brightway2 uses [atomic file
-writes](https://github.com/abarnert/fatomic) to prevent data corruption, but [files are hard](http://danluu.com/file-consistency/); you should make regular backups using the `backup-data-directory`{.interpreted-text role="ref"} function.
+writes](https://github.com/abarnert/fatomic) to prevent data corruption, but [files are hard](http://danluu.com/file-consistency/); you should make regular backups using the `backup-data-directory` function.
 ```

 ## Inventory Databases